ForoughPassyar/Layoffs/README.md

--- Most layoffs per year and ranking using CTE
+-- Most layoffs per year and ranking using CTE.

 WITH company_year AS
 (
 	SELECT company, YEAR(date) AS years, SUM(total_laid_off) AS total_laid_off